postsharp/Metalama.Documentation/conceptual/Aspects/exposing-configuration.md

 ---
 # Exposing Configuration

-Some widely-used aspects need a central, project-wide way to configure their compile-time behavior.
+Some complex and widely-used aspects need a central, project-wide way to configure their compile-time behavior.

 There are two complementary configuration mechanisms: MSBuild properties and the configuration API.